On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Introduction

 \section{Introduction}

 For many decades, software testing has been considered a key component of the software development process~\citep{hetzel_complete_1988}.
-Systematic testing of software, for example by using unit tests is often practiced by software developers to ensure a system's functionality~\citep{beller_developer_2019,Runeson_survey_2006}.
-Finding and preventing software bugs which can be harmful to people, is often regarded as the goal of software testing~\citep{carstensen_lets_1995}.
-Because of its potential to prevent harmful software bugs, an urgency to better understand the process of software testing was signalled already in 2007 with a call to action~\citep{bertolino_software_2007}.
-Since then, scholars have promoted the adoption of testing practices, for example by proposing guidelines~\citep{garousi_when_2016} and by identifying skills needed to excel in it~\citep{sanchez_gordon_beyond_2020}.
-After more than 40 years~\citep{gurcan_evolution_2022} of evolution of software testing, the discipline is still evolving; the landscape of approaches and tools for testing already is and gets even more comprehensive.
+Systematic testing of software, for example by using unit tests is often practiced by software developers to ensure a system's functionality~\citep{beller_when_2015,beller_developer_2019,Runeson_survey_2006}.
+Because of its potential to prevent harmful software bugs~\citep{carstensen_lets_1995}, an urgency to better understand the process of software testing was signalled already in 2007 with a call to action~\citep{bertolino_software_2007}.
+The field of software testing has been evolving for 40 years~\citep{gurcan_evolution_2022} the landscape of approaches and tools getting ever more comprehensive, guidelines for testing getting proposed~\citep{garousi_when_2016} and skills needed to excel at testing being synthesised~\citep{sanchez_gordon_beyond_2020}.
 Accordingly, opinions and perspectives on testing are manifold.
-For example, work from~\citet{masood_like_2022} and~\citet{daka_survey_2014} has shown that testing is seen as an undesired activity by developers.
-However, in a prior study we found that developers who write sentimental posts on \stackoverflow{} not only reveal negative views but also positive, even aspirational attitudes towards testing~\citep{swillus_sentiment_2023}.
-Recognizing the many facets of software testing practices and reporting that an emotional connection between people and their tools exist, \citet{evans_scared_2021} emphasize the significance of what they call \textit{testers' lived experience} (TX).
-In this work we embrace the theme of TX to learn when and why software developers do (not) use testing methods and how opinions on testing change.
+Students believe that testing is monotonous and repetitive~\citep{santos_myths_2023} and work from~\citet{masood_like_2022} and~\citet{daka_survey_2014} has shown that testing is seen as an undesired activity by developers.
+However, \citet{santos_myths_2023} identify that testing is also perceived as dynamic and exciting and in a prior study we found that developers who write sentimental posts on \stackoverflow{} not only reveal negative views but also positive, even aspirational attitudes towards testing~\citep{swillus_sentiment_2023}.
+Perceptions of testing range from excitement and satisfaction to anxiety and stress and challenges go beyond technicalities~\citet{hardman_testing_2025}. \revisedtwo{By investigating the rationalities behind those perceptions through human-centered research, sustainable improvements can be researched, devised and introduced to practice~\citep{sharp_role_2016}.} The many facets of software testing practices and the emotional connection between people and their tools have recently also been put into the spotlight by \citet{evans_scared_2021}.
+They emphasize the significance of what they call \textit{testers' lived experience} (TX) and propose it as a new area of research.
+Indeed, since the call to action of \citet{bertolino_software_2007}, studies have repeatedly identified that factors that go beyond technicalities have an impact on testing practices~\citep{martin_good_2007, rooksby_testing_2009, garousi_survey_2013, wiklund_impediments_2017}.
+But despite the acknowledgement of their importance no study has explored those factors in depth. \revisedtwo{The rationalities behind developers' perceptions of testing remain largely unexplored.
+According to \citet{ardic_qualitative_2025}, technical- and practitioner-centered research is still dominating the field of software engineering research; few publication investigate the interplay between human factors and more complex technical challenges.} \revisedtwo{In this work we therefore embrace the theme of TX to explore when and why software developers do (not) use testing practices and how their understanding, gained through first-hand experiences changes.}{3.1}